Jess Curtis/Gravity: Jess Curtis

-Living and working in San Francisco and Berlin, Jess Curtis is a founding member of the '90s collective Contraband, has created a body of work ranging from underground extremes of Mission District warehouses with Contraband (1985–1994) to the formal refinement of European State Theaters with Jess Curtis/Gravity (2000–present).
+Living and working in San Francisco and Berlin, Jess Curtis was a founding member of the '90s collective Contraband, He created a body of work ranging from underground extremes of Mission District warehouses with Contraband (1985–1994) to the formal refinement of European State Theaters with Jess Curtis/Gravity (2000–present).
 He was a member of experimental French circus project Compagnie Cahin Caha, Cirque Batard (1998–2002) and co-founded the extreme performance collective CORE (SF,1994–1998).
 Curtis has received three Isadora Duncan dance awards, and was a recipient of the prestigious 2001 California Dancemakers Fellowship.
+Jess Curtis died unexpectedly on March 11, 2024, of an apparent heart attack while riding his bicycle in San Francisco.

 Maria Francesca Scaroni

 Maria Francesca Scaroni is a performer from Italy, living now in Berlin.
 After dancing in Italian TV productions (Canale 5, Rai 2), she trained and worked with Manuela Bondavalli Danza (1998/2004), a collaboration that rooted her dance practice in Release Technique and Contact Improvisation.
 She trained independently, studying as a freelancer in Europe and in the United States.
 She has been collaborating with Jess Curtis/Gravity since 2004 (Berlin/San Francisco) as performer, teacher and choreographer.
 Since 2006 Scaroni has performed in works by San Francisco choreographer Sara Shelton Mann.
 In Berlin she works as collaborator/performer with Julia Reinartz, Friederike Plafki and the gallery-based collective Bridge on a Wall.
 In Berlin she is part of an improvisation-based group instigated by Meg Stuart and Jeremy Wade.
 She holds a master's degree in Contemporary Literature, with a focus on Media and Communication and a thesis on education and dance.